 The lesson in this story is that sometimes we as teachers need to change our routine.

-As the year progressed with the help of a Physical Therapist, Will was developing greater endurance so that he could walk for longer periods of time.
+As the year progressed with the help of a physical therapist, Will was developing greater endurance so that he could walk for longer periods of time.
 He still needed assistance, but he was becoming sturdier on his feet and could walk at a quicker pace.
 By the time the end of school rolled around he had exceeded all expectations.

 The family asked if I would continue to work with him privately at their home.
 Throughout the summer he and I would trek outside and by the end of the summer he started to take steps on his own.

-As the year progressed Will started taking more and more steps on his own.
+As the year progressed, Will started taking more and more steps on his own.
 He also began walking up and down the stairs, feeding himself and drinking from an open cup.

-It’s now 2014 (as I am writing this) and Will has recently celebrated his twelfth birthday.
-Although during these years he has had downs along with the ups, he now communicates through using augmentative communication devices.
+Over the years Will has had ups and downs as well all do.
+He now communicates using an augmentative communication device.
 This year he participated in an inter-school games day at Variety Village.